squf/fl-studio/source/content/fl studio/mastering.md

 # introduction & basic setup
 ---
-i used to mix & master my songs in the same flp file before exporting the final result to mp3. generally it sounded fine on most of the things i listen to music on, but recently i got some much better equipment to listen to music with, and i noticed my songs were really poor quality in different settings.

-so i started researching the topic of mastering in fl studio to help with this, if you're currently also just doing all your mixing & mastering in one file and exporting to mp3 then this guide should be helpful. i would consider this a beginner's guide to mastering.

 1) when you're done making a song and you want to start mastering it, first you should export it  as a **.wav** file. i like to use these settings: